nixnull/sundial/README.md

 I'm eventually planning to integrate this into a raspberry pi or similar, and have a nice looking little alarm clock.

 I'm building this for fun and for personal use, so it probably won't ever have any generic user-friendly features.
 But feel free to take a look, fork it, do what you want with it.

+This project currently uses https://sunrise-sunset.org/ for sun info.
+I might switch to calculating locally if I can find a good package for it later.